Solar panel quotes: 7 questions to ask before installing solar

 Two solar panel installers carrying a black solar panel, yellow and turquoise background, a yellow question mark in the centre

-🔍 Output and savings estimates should be checked by an independent third party
+🔍 Output and savings estimates should be checked by a third-party expert

 A solar panel system is a significant investment, so it's essential to do thorough research before you go all in.
 Part of that process involves getting quotes from different solar panel companies to compare prices, products, and services to find the best fit for your home.